 DON JUAN

-And we go to any length to experience it.
+And we go to any length to experience it, do we not?
 Our addictions, our rampaging… are these other than our flailing attempts to contact the Much-at-Once…

 DEVIL